Who Is Mike Pompeo?

 Critics blasted Pompeo for favoring the preferences of powerful agribusinesses like Monsanto over the rights of consumers.
 Regardless, the bill passed by a 275-150 vote in the House in July 2015.

-Mike and his wife Susan, a native of Wichita, Kansas, have one son, Nick, and two dogs.
+Pompeo and his wife Susan, a native of Wichita, Kansas, have one son, Nick.
 The Pompeos have been involved in their community by serving on charitable boards of directors and teaching Sunday school at their church.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!